Welsh Not: Overview

+Records of a school in Llanddoged.
+The top entry for 22 August 1877 reads "Some of the parents complained of their children being allowed to speak Welsh, I cautioned the children, and made use of a (Welsh Stick)".

-During the 19th century the primary function of day schools in Wales was the teaching of English.
-The teaching of English in Welsh schools was generally supported by the Welsh public and parents who saw it as the language of economic advancement.Some schools practised what is now commonly called total immersion language teaching and banned the use of Welsh in the school and playground to force children to use and become proficient in English.
-Some of these schools punished children caught speaking Welsh with the Welsh Not.
+During the 19th century, a primary function of day schools in Wales was the teaching of English.
+The teaching of English in Welsh schools was generally supported by the Welsh public and parents who saw it as the language of economic advancement.
+Some schools practised what is now commonly called total immersion English language teaching and banned the use of Welsh in the school and playground to force children to use and become proficient in English.

-The Welsh Not came in several forms and with different names (Welsh not, Welsh note, Welsh lump, Welsh stick, Welsh lead, cwstom, Welsh Mark, Welsh Ticket) and was used in different ways.
-It was a token typically made of wood often inscribed with the letters 'WN' which might be worn around the neck.
+Some schools punished children caught speaking Welsh with the Welsh Not.
+This was a token typically made of wood often inscribed with the letters 'WN' or a similar phrase.
+It might be worn around the neck or carried.
 Typically, following the start of some prescribed period of time, a lesson, the school day or the school week, it was given to the first child heard speaking Welsh and would then be successively passed on to the next child heard speaking it.
 At the end of the period, the child with the token or all children who had held the token, might be punished.
 The nature of that punishment varies from one account to another; it might have been detention, the writing out of lines, or corporal punishment.
+An article published in 1900 in Perl y Plant (Children's Pearl), a Welsh language youth magazine, gave the following description of the Welsh Not's use at a school in Carmarthenshire during the 1860s: